wake-tools/Wake/README.md

 package/          // list of pre-loaded or fetched packages which are compressed & encrypted (*.wpkg)

-wake              // Default System (one of the launcher from env/) wk-w32              // wake runtime 32-bit wk-w64              // wake runtime 64-bit
+wake              // default system launcher (one of those from env/) wk-w32              // wake runtime 32-bit wk-w64              // wake runtime 64-bit
 ```